scintill/electrum-web/docs/INDEX.md

 This made Electrum just as convenient to use as any Website.
-It meant Electrum would start instantly, and it meant Electrum could run on virtually all available computing platforms including Android.
+It meant Electrum would start instantly, and it meant Electrum could run on virtually all available computing platforms, Android included.

 In subsequent years, Electrum has seen thousands of commits by dozens of contributors on GitHub.
 Today, it's a mature and proven Bitcoin wallet.